fractalwillie/chronologix/README.md

 - A new folder per hour like: 2025-05-04__14-00/
 - Three log files inside: app.log, errors.log, audit.log
 - The exception will be logged to both errors.log and app.log
+- The log level filtering will be applied only to "app" and "errors" streams
-- The audit message will only go to audit.log with no mirroring
+- The audit message will only go to audit.log with no mirroring nor log level filtering

 ---